Contents

 Creating a user activity object

-Registering and invalidating user activities
+Registering and invalidating activities

 Working with continuation streams